 - Zimmy from Gunnerkrigg Court sees monsters and other "things that ain't supposed to be there".
 If left untreated, her hallucinations become real.

-- Haley has dozens of these: every aspect of herself from self-doubt to desire-for-comedy to latent-bisexuality.
+- Haley of The Order of the Stick has dozens of these: every aspect of herself from self-doubt to desire-for-comedy to latent-bisexuality.
 Some of them are benevolent, but they all annoy her.

 - Subverted in Sluggy Freelance, where the images of Kiki and Jaya torment Bun-bun for abandoning them (they're ok, but Bun-bun doesn't know that).
 Telling them off in Card-Carrying Villain fashion cheers him up immensely.